-16. IF after this Act shall come into operation the Council of Council of Municipality a Municipality shall make and publish in the Government Gazette a may publish scale of penalties less than those hereby scale of fines not exceeding the sums prescribed by this Act, and approved by the Governor, to be imposed on owners of cattle for trespass upon and damage to land whereof such municipality shall be the owner: or upon land within its limits, which shall not be enclosed by a sufficient fence, such fines both for trespass and damage shall alone be levied in proceedings under this Act. such fines shall be payable to such municipality.
+16. If after this Act shall come into operation the council of a municipality shall make and publish in the Government Gazette a scale of fines not exceeding the sums prescribed by this Act, and approved by the Governor, to be imposed on owners of cattle for trespass upon and damage to land whereof such municipality shall be the owner, or upon land within its limits, which shall not be enclosed by a sufficient fence, such fines both for trespass and damage shall alone be levied in proceedings under this Act.
+And such fines shall be payable to such municipality.